hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 Possible commands include:

 * handshake - Used to initialize the connection, set the version
-* event - Fires a new user event
 * force-leave - Removes a failed node from the cluster
-* join - Requests Serf join another node
+* join - Requests Consul join another node
-* members - Returns the list of members
+* members-lan - Returns the list of lan members
-* stream - Starts streaming events over the connection
+* members-wan - Returns the list of wan members
 * monitor - Starts streaming logs over the connection
-* stop - Stops streaming logs or events
+* stop - Stops streaming logs
-* leave - Serf agent performs a graceful leave and shutdown
+* leave - Consul agent performs a graceful leave and shutdown

 Below each command is documented along with any request or response body that is applicable.